serdioa/shared-object-pool/README.md

 are available in a
 [separate document](shared-object-pool.jmh/src/main/R/SharedObjectPool.html).

-In order to implement a pool for a particular object type, you must provide to a pool implementation two factories:
+In order to implement a pool for a particular object type, you must configure a pool implementation by providing two factories:

 * A `PooledObjectFactory` is responsible for creating new `pooled objects`, and for destroying `pooled objects` which are not required anymore.